-Because of several policy distortions, including import-substitution industrialization, widespread government intervention, and both domestic and international competitive barriers, there has been a general presumption that Latin America has been much less productive than the leading economies in the last decades.
-In this paper we show, however, that until the late 1970s Latin American countries had high productivity levels relative to the United States.
-It is only after the late 1970s that we observe a fast decrease of relative total factor productivity (TFP) in Latin America.
+Due to several policy distortions, including import-substitution industrialization, widespread government intervention and both domestic and international competitive barriers, there has been a general presumption that Latin America has been much less productive than the leading economies in the last decades.
+In this paper we show, however, that until the late seventies Latin American countries had high productivity levels relative to the United States.
+It is only after the late seventies that we observe a fast decrease of relative TFP in Latin America.
 We also show that the inclusion of human capital in the production function makes a crucial difference in the TFP calculations for Latin America.
-(JEL O11, O47, O54)